 The 83% rule means that a classic ski pole (where the strap is fixed to the handle) should measure up to a point somewhere between your armpit and the top of your shoulder.
 In my case, the top of the ski pole handle (140cm) nearly reaches the top of my shoulder.
 And, the location of where the strap is fixed to the pole is a couple centimeters below that.

 We’re only talking about a few centimeters, at most, difference between the old method of measurement (in the armpit) and the contemporary standard (83% of body length).
-But that extra length enables you to double pole more easily.
+But that extra length enables you to double pole more naturally.
 This is because you won’t have to bend at the waist quite so far in order to get a full “stroke.”

 Also, the extra length provides a more effective push when diagonal striding.
 This is due to the fact that the angle of the longer ski pole, as it strikes the snow, is more in line with the direction of travel.
-For example, it’s directed more forward and across the snow rather than up.
+For example, it’s directed more forward and across the snow rather than straight up.

 Too short of a pole will be angled more upright.
 This potentially causes you to push your body upward rather than forward.
 And, you’ll compromise your posture by bending lower in order to accommodate the shorter ski pole.
 I also suspect that a shorter length pole more easily allows a person to plant their poles in front of themselves.
 This, however, is an indicator that the person lacks an understanding of proper technique.
-You shouldn’t really ever be planting your ski poles in front of your feet.
-Pole tips landing in front of your feet means that you’re pulling yourself with the poles.

 On the other hand, classic ski poles that are taller than your shoulders will be a nuisance to deal with when diagonal striding.
 This is because they’d be too long for your arm swing.
 Therefore, they’d yield too shallow of an angle (of ski pole) for you to effectively set the tip into the snow.